 The Kenneth E. Boulding Memorial Conference Funding Program supports a very limited number of travel grants for presenters from countries in the Global South to present their research at approved peace research conferences.
 These grants are not currently available.

 Although the IPRA Foundation seldom undertakes fundraising activities, it is prepared to administer grants for projects of member institutes, regional associations, and others approved by IPRA commissions and by the IPRA Foundation Board of Directors.
-A fee of 15% is charged for this service.
-For more information, please contact, President or, Treasurer.
+A fee of 15% is charged for this service. for more information, please contact the President or Treasurer.

 President of the IPRA Foundation

 For questions or concerns about the International Peace Research Association Foundation, please contact Linda M. Johnston, Ph.D. at email@example.com